Netpeak Spider 3.0: New SEO HopeUpdates

 - Monitoring memory limit → checking the amount of free RAM and disk space: there should be at least 128 MB of both available for program to run.
 If limit is reached, the crawling stops and the data remains intact.

-- Choosing initial URL → when you start typing, a tooltip appears (similar to the Chrome browser) containing the list of URLs from which the scanning successfully started.
+- Choosing initial URL → when you start typing, a tooltip appears (similar to the Chrome browser) containing the list of URLs from which the crawling successfully started.

 - In addition to usual project downloading, ‘Project’ menu was added →'Recent projects', where you can open the last project you worked with (Ctrl+Shift+T combination).